 Gavin has also developed a particular interest in land use, community and policy in Japan and he is a visiting professor at the University of Tokyo and has produced several publications on this area.
 Gavin was also Chair of the Community Council for Berkshire from 2006 to 2011, he sat on the council of partners for the North Wessex Downs Area of Outstanding Natural Beauty (2006-2012) and he was a director of the True Food Cooperative, Reading (2008-2015).

 Amongst numerous publications he authored the book Citizenships, Contingency and the Countryside (Routledge, 2002) and he co-authored the well received text Key Concepts in Planning (Sage, 2012) with Joe Doak.
 The latter being designed to explain many of the ideas and issues circulating in planning, primarily for the benefit of students, see: http://www.uk.sagepub.com/books/Book232314 he is currently working on a text for Policy Press discussing neo-advocacy planning.

 Gavin is keen to work with potential doctoral researchers wishing to pursue any of the themes expressed above and in particular participation in planning and neighbourhood planning.

 - PhD - Land, Citizenship and Property Rights (Bristol)

 - MPhil - Town Planning (London)

 - BSc (Hons) - Land Economy (London)

-Countryside planning; Community engagement and planning; Land and property rights
+Neighbourhood planning; Community engagement and planning; Countryside planning; Land and property rights

 Parker, G., Lynn, T. and Wargent, M. (2015) 'Sticking to the Script?
 The Co-production of Neighbourhood Planning in England', Town Planning Review, Vol. 86(5): 519-536.